XVincentX/vncz/_posts/2015-11-10-owlreplica.markdown

   position relative
 {% endhighlight %}

-The `owl` class is really simple: setting the background image, dimensions and `position:relative`.
-We need to explicity se this because we will use the `absolute` positioning inside.
+Let's explore the `owl` class: we're setting the background image (kindly stolen from the guys of Readme), dimensions and `position:relative`.
+We need this explicity because we will use the `absolute` positioning inside.
+While, normally, I disagree with `absolute` positioning, it may have sense for complex image manipulations, as long it stays pent into a `relative` container.

 Now, let's style the hands: